RoryLetteney/Bombardment/README.md

 To use:

-Download and run the '.dll' file.
+Download and run the '.exe' file.